cavaunpeu/willwolf.io-source/content/articles/random-effects-neural-networks.md

-Title: Random Effects Neural Networks
+Title: Random Effects Neural Networks in Edward and Keras
 Date: 2017-06-15 18:00
 Author: Will Wolf
 Lang: en